 How do these two software solutions match up?
 Are we comparing apple with apples?

 The high-level answer to your question would be yes, you are comparing apples to apples.
 Both NetBackup and BrightStor share a similar full plus incremental backup architecture.
-Both offer features such as backup to disk
+Both offer features such as

 , LAN free and server free backups, tape device sharing, etc.

 A word of caution if you ever plan on using Macintosh computers -- there is no EB support for the Mac OS.
-Another thing to consider when evaluating the product is the Bare Metal Restore option which is limited to Windows and Solaris, as well as hardware
+Another thing to consider when evaluating the product is the Bare Metal Restore option which is limited to Windows and Solaris, as well as

 support.
 Also, there is a wide range of supported devices for BrightStor EB but I would make sure that your main hardware components -- tape and disk storage, SAN components, etc. -- are fully supported before making a decision.

-Last but not least, consider the cost of training for new skills and revising or recreating automated backup
+Last but not least, consider the cost of training for new skills and revising or recreating automated

 processes imposed by a backup software change.
 These can quickly overshadow any licensing cost savings.